yongfa365/BatchFormat/README.md

 ## Function:

-Remove, sort, Using, Format Document, and more combinations.
+Remove, Sort, Using, Format Document, and more combinations.

 ## Support:

-Visual Studio 2010, 2012 & 2013.
+Visual Studio 2010, 2012, 2013, 2015.

 ## Building from Source: